hpc2n/sphinx-lesson-template/content/openmp-basics.rst

     proc_bind(master | close | spread)
     allocate([allocator :] list)

-We will return to some of these clauses later but for now it is sufficient to know that a parallel construct can selectively enabled/disabled with the **if** clause and the size of the team can be explicitly set with the **num_threads** clause.
+We will return to some of these clauses later but for now it is sufficient to know that a parallel construct can selectively enabled/disabled with the :code:`if` clause and the size of the team can be explicitly set with the :code:`num_threads` clause.

 .. challenge::

-    Modify the following program such that the `printf` line is executed only twice:
+    Modify the following program such that the :code:`printf` line is executed only twice:

     .. code-block:: c
         :linenos: